 We are not currently accepting transfer applicants.
 To view our transfer process guidelines please click here.

 The admissions committee is composed of students, faculty and alumni who screen initial applications and determine the best candidates to invite for interviews.
 The MCAT results and academic record assist the committee in evaluating an individual's aptitude for medical education.
 Equally important, however, are the applicant's personal characteristics and experiences related to healthcare.
 The admissions committee utilizes letters of recommendation, the personal statement, pre-medical community and educational activities, and the interview to assess the extent to which the applicant has the personal characteristics and knowledge of healthcare to adequately commit to a life long career as a patient-centered physician.

 Candidates for admission to the MU School of Medicine should apply to the American Medical College Application Service, AMCAS.
 Students who demonstrate financial need may qualify for an AMCAS application fee waiver.

 Depending on an applicant's home state residency, there are different evaluation procedures for opening a file for consideration.
 For Missouri residents applying to the MU School of Medicine a file is automatically opened and evaluated.
 For residents from a state other than Missouri, please refer to Out-of-State Admission.

 The School of Medicine emails each applicant with an open file a supplemental application.
-Applicants must complete and return this application with a $75 fee by the December 31st file completion deadline.
+Applicants must complete and return this application with a $75 fee by 5 PM on the December 15th file completion deadline.

 To view our confidentiality and selection process guidelines please click here.